faraz9993/Active_Reactive_Parameter_Script_Deployment_Using_Jenkins/README.md

-# Jenkins Active Reactive Parameter and Script Deployment on Server
+# Jenkins Active Reactive Choice Parameter Configuration and Script Deployment on Server

 ### In this task, I have created two parameters in Jenkins pipeline.
-### One parameter, lists all the folder in the S3 bucket and other parameter takes the reference from the first parameter and lists all the files in that folder.
+### One parameter, lists all the folders in the S3 bucket and other parameter takes the reference from the first parameter and lists all the files within that selected folder.

-### Not only this, but the selected file will be deployed on an EC2 instance will be executed over there as well.
+### Not only this, but the selected script will be deployed on an EC2 instance and will be executed over there as well.

-### Prerequisites
+### Prerequisites:
 ```
 Plugins: